misantronic/chess.js/README.md

 # chess.js 1k

 A 2-player competitive chess-game in ~1k.

-___

-- All logic and events are written in vanilla JavaScript.
-- All visible Elements such as figures, checkerboard and text are rendered with CSS
+Written in vanilla JavaScript with the help of some CSS-rendering.

 ___